Javascipt/effect/README.md

  var options = {
     image : './path/to/your/image.jpg',
-    to : './path/to/target.jpg', /* optional, if not specified, the main image will be overwritten */ level : 5, /* level of the effect that will be applied */ size : 200, /* you can resize your image while applying the effect */ };
+    to : './path/to/target.jpg', /* optional, if not specified, the main image will be overwritten */ level : 5, /* optional, level of the effect that will be applied (default value : 5) */
+    size : 200, /* optional, you can resize your image while applying the effect (default value : 100%) */
+ };

  var callback = function (error) {